-It was May 1975, 5 months after hubby’s inebriated New Year’s Eve innuendo, 3 months after his fixing to pursue it and a month after the swinger’s party deflation.
+It was May 1975, five months after hubby’s inebriated New Year’s Eve innuendo, three months after his fixing to pursue it and a month after the swinger’s party deflation.

 On a Saturday afternoon, the Valley’s Sycamore trees adorned with new velvety green leaves, its hills carpeted in vibrant spring grass, the air fresh and clean, we met at the Stanford Mall.

 In a men’s shoe store, holding a pair selected for hubby, I felt his presence behind me.
 I turned.
 He was admiring me.
 Not with a stare or leer but with a welcome gaze and warm smile.
 A look of kindred recognition, the kind which draws one closer.

 I looked down then back up.
 He still smiled.
 I smiled a returning invitation then blushed.
 He approached confidently and asked, as if no longer strangers.

 "What do you think about this shoe?
 Does it go with me?"

 I set the pair held down and observed him top to bottom.
 He wore expensiveness, casual attire.
 His tan, polished cotton slacks creased and bent perfectly at the cuffs as they met his shoes.
 His linen cloth, light blue blazer matched the spring expectant weather.
 Over six feet tall, clean shaven, deep water blue eyed, he had a square jaw.
 His smile good natured, unthreatening with perfect teeth, invited friendship.
 Not outright handsome but pleasant to look at, he appeared to be in in mid-twenties, of professional demeanor with brown hair combed straight back.
 I could tell he would eventually be bald.

 I flirted a demur smile, turned back to the displays, walked about as if disinterested and selected a tan colored oxford with darken trim instead of the one he asked my opinion about and presented it to him.